 The ORM Defensive Driver Safety course promotes an attitude of mutual understanding, courtesy, and cooperation of the road.
 Areas addressed include cell phone usage and texting while driving, impaired driving, distracted driving, proper following distance, and techniques for life-long defensive driving.

 View Section 18 Driver Safety Program of the EHS Policy for additional information.

 Training provided via Cornerstone System ONLY

 The Cornerstone Learning Management System (LMS) tracks all training and sends reminders when you are due to re-train.
-Reminders are send at the date of expiration.
-Training taken prior to June 25, 2018 was not able to be transfered into this system and must be retaken.
+Reminders are sent around the time of expiration.

 The ORM Defensive Driver Safety Training course is required for UL Lafayette employees who drive state, rental, or personal vehicles on University-approved business or wish to be placed on the University-approved list of drivers.